-Next Advocacy Day is …
+About Advocacy Day

+What is NFXF Advocacy Day?
+NFXF Advocacy Day is an annual event where members of the Fragile X community come together in Washington, DC, and meet with members of Congress and their staff.
 Advocates share their stories, educate lawmakers, raise awareness, and present our collective Asks, which include continued and increased federal research funding as well as key policy and legislative priorities that support individuals and families living with Fragile X. We are the dedicated voices for Fragile X. If we don’t advocate, no one else will.

 Because of the long-standing commitment of the Fragile X community, more than $725 million in federal research funding has been invested in Fragile X to date.
 The strong reputation our community has built on Capitol Hill has made this possible.
-By sharing your voice, your experiences, and the real-world impact of federal funding and policy decisions, you help continue this momentum.
+By sharing your voice, your experiences, and the realworld impact of federal funding and policy decisions, you help continue this momentum.

 The NFXF is a non-partisan organization, and Advocacy Day focuses on educating and empowering all lawmakers to support the Fragile X community.